-Route: Colonia > Montevideo > Piriapolis > Sucre > Punta Del Este > Cabo Polonio
+Route: Colonia > Montevideo > Piriapolis > Punta Del Este > Cabo Polonio

-Arriving at the port you’ll quickly see why!
-Though, definitely not one of the cheapest countries in South America.
+On arriving at the port, you’ll quickly see why!
+Though it’s definitely not one of the cheapest countries in South America.

-If backpacking on a budget it’d be best to start your South America trip itinerary here in conjunction with Buenos Aires.
+If you’re backpacking on a budget, it would be best to start your South American trip itinerary here in conjunction with Buenos Aires.

-If you’re thinking of doing a road trip and wondering how to travel Uruguay you’ll find its 660-kilometre-long coastline very appealing.
+If you’re thinking of doing a road trip and wondering how to travel Uruguay, you’ll find its 660-kilometer-long coastline very appealing.

 Famous for: Carnivals, Portuguese, Luscious Beaches, Samba, Football.